hicolour/.chst/README.md

 __What .chst repository exists or why it's not part of .chst browser ?__

-Sometimes it's good to re-invent the wheal.. , but maybe not this time.
+Sometimes it's good to reinvent the wheel.. , but maybe not this time.

 If you feel that something could be done better contribute first!